YashviUp/python-programming-questions/Programming Ques/Q3_process_licenseplate.md

 # Problem Statement

-You need to process the license plate and return a list of dictionaries with keys as\
+User inputs license-plates.
+Process these license-plates and return a list of dictionaries with keys as:
-1. `state`: (str) two letters which indicates the State or Union Territory in which the vehicle is registered.\
+1. `state`: (str) two letters which indicates the State or Union Territory in which the vehicle is registered.
-2. `RTO code`: (int) a two-digit number allocated to a district RTO(s) within the respective state or Union Territory.\
+2. `RTO code`: (int) a two-digit number allocated to a district RTO(s) within the respective state or Union Territory.
-3. `series`: (str) 1 or 2 letter; show the ongoing registration series of respective RTO\
+3. `series`: (str) 1 or 2 letter; show the ongoing registration series of respective RTO
-4. `unique id` (int) between 1 and 9999; unique to each registration.\
+4. `unique id` (int) between 1 and 9999; unique to each registration.

-Assume that inputs have:
+Input preconditions:
-- 1st line of input is the number of inputs (by the user)
+- 1st line of input is total number of license-plates
-- space between these 4 components `TN 12 L 2421`
+- 2nd line onwards input license-plate in the format `TN 12 L 2421`.
+Press enter if multiple license-plates.

 # Solution
 ```python test.py  -r 'python test.py'